Global Irish Studies Fellowship

 Research on Ireland with a Global Outlook

-About the Fellowships: These Fellowships will be granted to Georgetown University undergraduate and graduate students to develop research projects (critical and creative) that explore Irish Studies in a comparative or global context, focusing on Irish history, politics, literature, religion, and more.
+About the Fellowships: These fellowships will be granted to Georgetown University undergraduate and graduate students to develop research projects (critical and creative) that explore Irish Studies in a comparative or global context, focusing on Irish history, politics, literature, religion, and more.
 GIS will support fellows in conducting an independent research project, encouraging projects that attend to Ireland’s place in the world, broadly conceived.
 Projects that address pressing questions of public policy (Gender justice, racial justice, migration, health policy and more) are also encouraged, as are projects that engage with Georgetown’s Irish heritage in light of the slavery, memory, and reconciliation work taking place on campus.

 Expectations: GIS will provide Fellows with a stipend of $750 to support their research.
 Through the course of the academic year Fellows will complete their project with the help of the GIS community and under the guidance of a faculty mentor of their choosing.
-At the end of the spring 2022 semester, they will be expected to partake in a research symposium and to write a short blog post based on their work, to be shared in the student research section of our website.
+At the end of the spring 2023 semester, they will be expected to partake in a research symposium and to write a short blog post based on their work, to be shared in the student writing section of our website.
 All GIS Fellows will have the opportunity to gather and workshop their projects throughout the process, assisted by the Program Assistant.
 Fellows are also expected to attend Global Irish Studies events throughout the year.

 Fellows may conduct independent research or research leading to a senior thesis, masters thesis, or PhD dissertation.
 Our aim is to support student academic work on Ireland in whatever form it takes and in whatever discipline or school it takes place.
 We are excited to learn about your research and how it can be supported by Global Irish Studies.

 Deadline: This year’s application window has now closed.
 Check back again next fall to apply for a spot in the 2023-2024 cohort.

 - You must be a Georgetown University student.